 No matter who I’m photographing, maternity photography is all about angles, and I use them to my advantage to make the most of client’s figures.

 What you wear makes a huge difference in how your portraits will turn out.
 I advise my clients to avoid anything that is too tight around the belly to avoid lines and bumps.
 Fitted tops or flowy dresses are both great choices to emphasize that baby bump!

-I have a wardrobe of maternity dresses for my clients to use during sessions.
+I have a wardrobe of plus size maternity dresses for my clients to use during sessions.
 These specialty dresses are specifically made for photo shoots and emphasize your beautiful bump.

 Trust Your Photographer

 Hopefully, you choose a photographer because you love their style and portfolio.
 During your session let them direct you and trust that they are going to capture the best “you.”
 Sometimes I let my clients know that a certain pose may feel a little awkward, but the end result will be amazing!

 See even more inspiring plus size photography images and stories via the Plus Mommy Instagram page.

 - The Best Plus Size Pumping Bras And Helpful Pumping Tips - September 2, 2020

 - Where To Shop For Plus Size Maternity Tights - August 20, 2020